OrdnanceSurvey/osngd-resources/styling/README.md

 The styling rules in a machine readable (JSON) format can be found in `rules-complete.json`.
 If preferred, an alternate set (as seen in the documentation images) can be accessed via `rules-standard.json`.

-## Resources for styling OS NGD API - Tiles ##
+## OS NGD API – Tiles ##

-If you are using the OS NGD API - Tiles, all the styling resources including JSON files and sprites are hosted within the Vector Tiles endpoint.
+If you are using the OS NGD API – Tiles, all the styling resources including JSON files and sprites are hosted within the Vector Tiles endpoint.
 This can be found here: https://api.os.uk/maps/vector/ngd/ota/v1/